matuteiglesias/journal/content/Dev/2025-02-08_Resolved_InvalidUpdateError_and_Enhanced_Functiona.md

 ## 📅 2025-02-08 — Session: Resolved InvalidUpdateError and Enhanced Functionality in LangGraph

 **🕒 00:40–01:10**
-**🏷️ Labels**: LangGraph, InvalidUpdateError, Python, Concurrency, Function Fixes
+**🏷️ Labels**: Langgraph, Invalidupdateerror, Python, Concurrency, Function Fixes
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to resolve the `InvalidUpdateError` in LangGraph and enhance the functionality of various functions to ensure robust [[data processing]] and [[error handling]].
+The goal of this session was to resolve the `InvalidUpdateError` in LangGraph and enhance the functionality of various functions to ensure robust data processing and error handling.

 ### Key Activities
 - Fixed the `route_section_processing` function to ensure it returns all relevant processing steps instead of just the first match.